avishai-ish-shalom/docker-omnibus/README.md

 Before building the images, bootstrap the Chef cookbooks using berkshelf: `berks vendor`

+Make sure you have compiled and installed the [packer docker-dockerfile post-processor](https://github.com/avishai-ish-shalom/packer-post-processor-docker-dockerfile).
+The post-processor is required to properly build the images.

 Make sure packer is in the `PATH`, then run the `build.sh` script.
 To build a specific image you can use packer directly, see the `build.sh` script for details.